Euniceatieno/Catalogue-Service/README.md

 ### Description ###

+This is a replica of the Product Service used for  product management in Twiga DMS.
-A Product backend service for allowing functionality such as adding product categories
+The system supports functionality such as :
-,adding products,adding product items and unit of measure.
++ Adding Product Categories ,Products,Product Items and UOM
++ Retrival of Product Categories ,Products,Product Items and UOM etc.